Public Talks

 Around the world with Steve Bloom

-He lectures at venues such as The Royal Geographical Society, The Natural History Museum, The Edinburgh Book Festival, Oxford Literature Festival, Travellers Tales Festival, Bath Festival for Children's Literature, The Durham Book Festival, BJP Vision, Adventure Travel Show, Edinburgh Science Festival, Chichester Festivities, Focus on Imaging, Wild Photos.
+He lectures at venues such as the Edinburgh Book Festival, Oxford Literary Festival, The Guardian, The Royal Geographical Society, The Natural History Museum, Travellers Tales Festival, Bath Festival for Children's Literature, The Durham Book Festival, BJP Vision, Adventure Travel Show, Edinburgh Science Festival, Chichester Festivities, Focus on Imaging, Wild Photos, York Festival of Ideas, Cheltenham Literature Festival and London's Kings Place.
 Bookshops such as Waterstones, Blackwells, Stanfords and Borders have hosted his presentations.
-Charity events include after dinner speaking for the WWF and Save the Rhino.
+Charity events include after dinner speaking for the WWF, Save the Rhino and PhotoVoice.
 Corporate presentations include a show for Canon Europe where he gave a keynote presentation to 100 international photography journalists who were flown to a camp deep in the Kenyan bush.
 Imagine the wildlife watching from the sidelines!

 Contact us to discuss availability and prices.